bizztreat/keboola-ex-plantyst/MANUAL.md

 ### Allowed data objects to extract

+- Measurements
 - Measurement Data
 - Metadocuments and Comments

 All the objects are mapped to output CSV file.
 See schema below:

+#### Measurements

+Represents production machines

+["measurementId","title","description","quantityType","archived","rights","first"]

+- measurementId: Id of the specific production machine
+- title: The title of the machine
+- description: The description of the machine
+- quantityType:
+- archived: Flag for archived machine
+- rights: List of assigned permissions
+- first: Timestamp of the first measurement

 #### Measurement Data

-['From', 'To', 'Value']
+["measurementId","from","to","value"]

+- measurementId: Id of the specific production machine
-- From: Timestamp
+- from: Timestamp
-- To: Timestamp
+- to: Timestamp
-- Value: Sum of measurements within the from - to range
+- value: Sum of measurements within the from - to range

 #### Metadocuments

-['Guid', 'Type', 'Title', 'Description', 'CustomId', 'CreatorId', 'MeasurementId', 'From', 'To', 'Color', 'LastModified', 'Operations', 'DowntimeCode']
+["guid","type","title","description","customId","creatorId","measurementId","from","to","color","setpoint","operations","downtimeCode","lastModified"]

-- Guid:
+- guid:
-- Type:
+- type:
-- Title:
+- title:
-- Description:
+- description:
-- CustomId:
+- customId:
-- CreatorId:
+- creatorId:
-- MeasurementId:
+- measurementId:
-- From:
+- from:
-- To:
+- to:
-- Color:
+- color:
-- LastModified:
+- lastModified:
-- Operations:
+- operations:
-- DowntimeCode:
+- downtimeCode:

 #### Comments

-['DocumentGuid', 'Id', 'Text', 'ModificationTime']
+["documentGuid","id","text","modificationTime"]

-- DocumentGuid: Parent guid of the metadocument
+- documentGuid: Parent guid of the metadocument
-- Id: Comment d within the metadocument
+- id: Comment d within the metadocument
-- Text: Content of the message
+- text: Content of the message
-- ModificationTime: Timestamp
+- modificationTime: Timestamp

 ## Configuration